Can Medicaid Estate Recovery Claim Against My Estate for My 20-Year-Old Benefits?

 Probably yes, your estate will be subject to claim, and probably no, you won’t be able to get a statement of the amount paid to date.
 Federal law requires the states to recover Medicaid expenses on behalf of beneficiaries after age 55 for “nursing facility services, home and community-based services, and related hospital and prescription drug services.”
 42 U.S. Code § 1396p.

 In all likelihood, the benefits you received fall within these categories.
 However, some states only seek recovery against probate property.
-You can avoid by placing your assets into a revocable trust, joint ownership or, for some bank and investment accounts, naming a beneficiary.
+If you live in one of these states, you can avoid estate recovery by placing your assets into a revocable trust, joint ownership or, for some bank and investment accounts, naming a beneficiary.
 In addition, there’s no adjustment for inflation.
-So, if you received services in 2020, but do not pass away until 2040, the claim may be relatively small in 2040 dollars.
+So, if you received services in 2024, but do not pass away until 2050, the claim may be relatively small in 2050 dollars.

 In terms of finding out how much is owed to date, that depends on your state Medicaid agency.
 Many don’t calculate the total until the beneficiary has passed away.